VanishMax/rock-paper-scissors-web3/README.md

 5. Then, the contract is solved by the host, and the game outcome is determined.
 The stake is distributed accordingly.
 6. If some of the steps take more than 5 minutes, the contract time outs and the stake is returned to the players.

+As for the security and cheating prevention of the game, the following steps were taken:
+1. If both players leave the game, the timeout function would still fire when they come back.
+So, there is always a possibility to get the stake back.
+2. The second player can never see the move of the first player, since it is hashed using keccak256 encryption with random salt.
+The salt is generated for each game with the `crypto.getRandomValues()` function, producing a unique array of random numbers.
+3. The first player also can see the move of the second player but they can't change their move, since the contract is already deployed.

 All contract communication is managed with [Viem library](https://viem.sh/).

 The code is structured according to [Feature-Sliced design](https://feature-sliced.design/).